| CONTRIBUTION OF THE RUSSIAN-VIETNAMESE

 day roosts.
 The absence of chiropterological surveys as a separate

-goal resulted in relatively poor representation
+goal resulted in relatively poor

 of the diversity of bats in each of the sites.
 Most of the specimens